iperez08/battle-of-the-ships/README.md

 Click [here](https://e7.pngegg.com/pngimages/197/305/png-clipart-computer-icons-airport-surveillance-radar-air-traffic-control-effective-miscellaneous-company.png) to see the link I used for the green radar.

+Click [here](https://freesound.org/) to see the link I used for the sounds.

 ## Technologies Used

 In this project, I used HTML, CSS, and Javascript to write the game.